Copper Harbor, Michigan

 Copper Harbor is the gateway to Isle Royale.
 This unique island National Park is an archipelago of wilderness in beautiful Lake Superior.
 No vehicular travel ensures peace for the residents, like moose and wolves, and for the visitor, who can escape to this special place and explore by foot or boat.
 There are many campgrounds available and a Lodge managed by the National Forest Service.
 Take a boat to different parts of the island.
 Ferry service is available from Copper Harbor.

 In the summer, take a boat tour out to the Copper Harbor Lighthouse and Museum, see Fort Wilkins, visit the remains of the Clark Mine and the ghost town of Mandan, take the boat to Isle Royale, enjoy the Estivant Pines.

-Charter a boat for a private party, photography cruise, bird watching cruise or sightseeing.
+The Copper Harbor area is perfect for photography and bird watching.
 Take a drive up Brockway Mountain.
 On a clear day you can see Isle Royale, 56 miles away, from the top of Brockway Mountain (735 feet above Lake level, and 1337 feet above sea level).

 Rent a mountain bike or a sea kayak at the Keweenaw Adventure Company and enjoy the world class biking trails or amazing waters of Lake Superior.
 Gudied tours and outfitting available.